Inertia-Lighting/lua-table-extension/README.md

 # dictionaryCompare
 Credits to the original idea: goldenstein64 on ROBLOX Devfourm.

-Parameters of dictionaryCompare
+Parameters of dictionaryCompare:

 	dict1 - The dictionary you want to compare against t1. dict2 - The dictionary you want to compare against t2.

 This method exists to check if any parameter in t2 is different than any parameter in t1.

 ————————————————————————————————

- parameters of the checkForNonExistentData method (Credits: CreeperAlex309)
+# checkForNonExistentData
+Credits to the original idea: CreeperAlex309

+Parameters of checkForNonExistentData:

- returnDict : the dictionary you want to return with the added indexes checkDict : the dictionary you want to use as the check for returnDict
+	returnDict - The dictionary you want to return with the added indexes. checkDict - The dictionary you want to use as the check for returnDict.

- Basically what the method does is it adds or removes indexes to checkDict that it doesn't have from baseDict,
+This method exists to add or remove indexes of checkDict that is not present in baseDict.

 ————————————————————————————————